 The Value of Competition

-I answered a question on the value of competition on 1 September 2013.
-You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.
+I answered a question on the value of competition on Philosophy in Action Radio on 1 September 2013.
+You can listen to or download the podcast segment below – or check out the whole episode.

 What is the value of competition?
 You recently competed in your first three-phase event on your horse.
 Why did you bother to do that?
 How did that affect your mindset and training?
 What did you learn from the experience?
 More broadly, what is the value of such competition?
 Shouldn't people always do their best, even when not being tested against other people?

 My Answer, In Brief: Competition (and performance) can motivate a person to cultivate his skills more intensively, as well as teach him how to cope with mistakes, provided that the person focus on doing his reasonable best, not just besting others.
 It's well worth trying!

 To save the file to your computer, right-click and save the link above.
 You can automatically download that and other podcasts by subscribing to Philosophy in Action's Podcast RSS Feed:

 My first book, Responsibility & Luck: A Defense of Praise and Blame, is available for purchase in paperback, as well as for Kindle and Nook.